fcrozatier/facebook_app/README.md

 * People must sign in to see anything except the sign-in page
 * Users can search for friends
 * They can send friend request and must accept them to become friends
+* User can create posts and see their friends posts